Kernel-Hunter/Task-Management-Application/README.md

 # Task Management Application

-A simple task management application implemented in Java using queues and stacks.
+This project is a Java-based task management system built using queues and stacks.
-This project was developed for the CS341 lab.
-The code is intentionally open for improvement.
-If you have better ideas, cleaner code, or new features, please edit, fork, or submit a pull request.
+It includes both a console interface and a graphical interface (Swing).
+The goal of publishing this project is to allow others to read, improve, refactor, or expand the code.
+Contributions and better ideas are welcome.

+---

 ## Overview

-The application implements a basic to-do system with three categories: `work`, `personal`, and `shopping`.
-Each category has one queue for pending tasks and one stack for finished tasks.
-The application supports both a console interface and a Swing GUI.

-Key behaviours implemented in code
+The application manages three categories of tasks:
+- work
+- personal
+- shopping

+Each category maintains:
+- a queue for pending tasks
+- a stack for completed tasks

+The program supports adding tasks, completing tasks, reordering tasks, undoing actions, viewing statistics, and printing tasks recursively.

+Both interfaces (console and GUI) rely on the same core logic implemented in `TaskManager`.

+---

+## Features

+### Add Tasks
-- Add task: new tasks are appended to the selected category queue.
+New tasks are appended to the pending queue of the selected category.

+### Complete Tasks
-- Complete task: oldest pending task in a category is moved to that category stack.
+The oldest pending task in a category is removed from the queue and pushed to the finished stack.

-- Reorder task: remove a task by index and insert it at a new index in the queue.
-- Undo: revert the last COMPLETE or REORDER action.
+### Reorder Tasks
+A task can be moved from one position to another within its pending queue.

+### Undo
+The last action (complete or reorder) can be reverted.

+### Statistics
-- Statistics: total pending and finished counts per category.
+The program prints total pending tasks, finished tasks, and per-category counts.

-- Recursive view: a recursive routine prints pending tasks in order.
+### Recursive Listing
+Pending tasks of a category can be displayed using a recursive method.

+### GUI
+A Swing-based interface is included for easier interaction.

+---

-## Project files
+## Project Files

+src/
+taskmgr/
+Main.java
+Task.java
+TaskManager.java
+TaskManagerGUI.java